symbiose/symbiose/README.md

 Installing
 ----------

-To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777, except */.htaccess*, */etc/*, */home/*, */tmp/*, */usr/* and */var/* which you'll have to chmod to 0755.
+To install Symbiose you just need to unzip files on your web server, and chmod all of them to 0777, except */.htaccess*, */sbin/* and */index.php* which you'll have to chmod to 0755.

+For more informations, please see the wiki : http://symbiose.simonser.fr.nf/wiki/index.php/Manuel:Guide_d%27installation.

 Software requirements
 ---------------------